 TGaz Editor: Change the following paragraph of 11.22.6.4.4.2 page 146 (line 10) as follows

-In the non-TB measurement exchange sequence, the ISTA shall transmit the NDPA frame with the same bandwidth as the I2R NDP to reserve the medium (#1829), set I2R Rep, and R2I Rep subfields of the STA Info field to a value in the range of 0 to RSTA assigned I2R rep, and 0 to RSTA assigned R2I rep respectively; the RSTA shall transmit the R2I NDP with the same bandwidth as the NDPA, while the LMR can be transmitted at a different bandwidth, according to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7), i.e., not exceeding the bandwidth of the NDPA, I2R NDP and R2I NDP.
+In the non-TB measurement exchange sequence, the ISTA shall transmit the Ranging NDP Announcement frame with the same bandwidth as the I2R NDP to reserve the medium (#1829).
+The Ranging NDP Announcement frame shall contain one STA Info field with the AID11 subfield set to the AID or RSID of the RSTA.
+In this STA Info field, the ISTA shall set the I2R Rep and R2I Rep subfields to a value in the range of 0 to RSTA assigned I2R rep, and 0 to RSTA assigned R2I rep respectively; it shall set the I2R N_STS and R2I N_STS to values less or equal to the negotiated Max I2R STS and Max R2I STS respectively. (#3222)

+The RSTA shall transmit the R2I NDP with the same bandwidth as the NDPA, while the LMR can be transmitted at a different bandwidth, according to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7), i.e., not exceeding the bandwidth of the NDPA, I2R NDP and R2I NDP.
 The allowed bandwidths for the NDPA I2R NDP and R2I NDP frames are specified in the Format and Bandwidth subfield of the Ranging Parameters field (see 9.4.2.296). (#1895)